 - The personal information isn’t stored – Vendors tend to store the personal information contained in physical cards.
 That information is then potentially subject to being exposed via a hack or data breach.

-- Single-time use and limits – When virtual cards are issued for single-time use, they are more like prepaid corporate cards or single-use cards, as they have a predetermined dollar amount and are tied to a specific invoice.
-The set limits can help prevent an overcharge even if a malicious actor did somehow get control of the unique identifier.
-Further, you can set an auto-lock date so the card automatically expires once the maximum dollar amount has been spent.
+- One-time use and limits – When virtual cards are issued for single-time use, they are more like prepaid corporate cards or single-use cards, as they have a predetermined dollar amount and are tied to a specific invoice.
+The set spending limits can help prevent an overcharge even if a malicious actor did somehow get control of the unique identifier.
+Further, you can set an auto-lock date so the card automatically becomes unusable once the maximum dollar amount has been spent.

-- Virtual cards are easy to cancel – You can instantly freeze or delete a virtual card if you fear that the information is unsafe.
-This saves you from the hassle of having to cancel and then reissue a physical card.
-Instead, simply delete and request a new one.
+- Virtual cards are easy to cancel – You can instantly freeze or delete a virtual card if you fear that the information has been compromised.
+Once deleted, simply request a new card to be generated.
+In contrast, a physical card can take several days to cancel and reissue.

-Although they’re not free from risk—no e-payment method is—a virtual card can greatly help reduce your overall risk profile.
+Although they’re not free from risk—no digital payment method is—a virtual card can greatly help reduce your overall risk profile.

 If you’re using a modern card provider, you should be able to issue virtual cards to your employees in just a few clicks.
-You simply make the request, stipulate the money limit, the time limit, and whether you want it to be locked to an exclusive merchant, vendor, or account.
+Employees simply make the request, stipulate the money limit, the time limit, and whether they want it to be locked to an exclusive merchant, vendor, or account.

-You might not consider accounts payable to be a revenue-generating accounting activity, however, virtual cards make it simple to get money back via cash rebate programs.
+You might not consider accounts payable to be a revenue-generating accounting activity, however, virtual cards make it simple to get money back via cashback programs.
 Unlike with other cards that offer points, cash rebates empower your business to instantly earn back money each month.

 Ramp, for instance, has a 1.5% cash back on every single expense.
-On top of that, the virtual corporate card is built to help you cut wasteful spending and find immediate savings.
+On top of that, our virtual corporate card is built to help you improve spend management, cut wasteful spending, and find immediate savings.
 For a large company, that could mean tens of thousands of dollars saved every month (and for small businesses the margin differences can be even more critical).
 Companies that use Ramp save up to $600k annually on cashback alone.

 The term “virtual credit card” can be confusing for some.
 A virtual card doesn’t replace any credit cards that you currently own.
 It’s merely an added layer of protection.

-So, if you’re wondering, “Does company credit card affect credit?”
+So, if you’re wondering, “Does a business credit card affect personal credit?”
 The answer is—it depends.

 If you have a corporate credit card separate from your personal bank account, then this virtual credit card won’t affect your credit score.
-Though with a regular virtual card, you can protect yourself from fraudulent charges when making purchases online, but the card purchases and payments will reflect in changes in credit.
+In fact, it can even help your credit score since it provides greater protection against fraudulent charges.

-The virtual card market is booming—and for good reason.
+Virtual card adoption is skyrocketing—and for good reason.
 Virtual cards offer heightened security, full integration with your accounting system, greater flexibility, and cash back rebates.
 If you’re curious for more information on how virtual cards can help scale your business, check out our e-book, Why virtual cards are the future of B2B payments.

-While there are several virtual credit cards to choose from, few can compare to Ramp’s virtual charge card and automated expense management platform.
-Ramp’s integrated solutions offer a variety of ways to manage and protect every transaction, while saving you money in the long run.
+While there are several virtual cards to choose from, few can compare to Ramp’s virtual card and spend management automation platform.
+Ramp’s integrated financial services offer a variety of ways to manage and protect every transaction, while saving you money in the long run.